 Internally, Whitman reorganized the department’s leadership structure and created the Committee on Diversity and Inclusion, which hosted DIA’s first Diversity Summit in the spring of 2018 and has played a prominent role in helping student-athletes and staff navigate social justice initiatives and issues.

 At the time of his hiring in early 2016, Whitman, then 37 years old, was the youngest athletics director in the Autonomy 5.
 Prior to returning to Illinois, Whitman, spent nearly six years as an athletics director at Washington University in St. Louis and the University of Wisconsin-La Crosse.

-Whitman has two Illinois degrees.
-He graduated with Bronze Tablet honors in 2001 while earning a bachelor’s degree in finance.
-In 2008, he graduated summa cum laude from the Illinois College of Law.
-He was a four-year starting tight end and two-time First Team Academic All-American on the gridiron for Illinois.
+Whitman graduated from Illinois with Bronze Tablet honors in 2001 while earning a bachelor’s degree in finance.
+In 2008, he graduated summa cum laude from the Illinois College of Law before serving as a judicial law clerk for Judge Michael Kanne on the U.S. Court of Appeals for the Seventh Circuit.
+From 2005 to 2008, he worked for DIA and former Illini athletics director Ron Guenther in various administrative capacities.
+On the gridiron for the Fighting Illini, Whitman was a four-year starting tight end from 1997-2000 and two-time First Team Academic All-American.
 He then spent parts of four seasons as a player in the National Football League, including stints with the San Diego Chargers, Miami Dolphins, Seattle Seahawks and Buffalo Bills.
-He also worked in various administrative capacities with the Illinois athletic program while attending law school.